Inca Trail Packing List | Inca Trail to Machu Picchu Packing List

 As you hike the Inca Trail, incredible views such as this one will greet you at every turn.
 You want to appreciate them rather than spend your time worried about what you forgot to bring!

-Things to carry on Inca Trail
+Things to carry on the Inca Trail

 Essential Inca Trail Peru Packing List